Guide authored by PCOS supplement provider, Fertility Family.

 - Wear lightweight fabrics both during the day and in bed

-- Try not to consume too much alcohol, caffeine or spicy food
+- Try not to consume alcohol, caffeine or spicy food

 - Don’t use heavy duvets that leave you with nothing if you get too hot – layering blankets may work better